tomas2387/mantis-zendesk/README.md

 **1. Curl Installation**

 Do you have curl?
-If you don't follow this instructions below:
+If you don't, follow this instructions below:

 * Execute in your terminal: